finos/legend/docs/concepts/data-modeling-concepts.md

 Constraints don't block data - they only raise exceptions.

-To create a class, enumeration or profile:
-1. Right-click any package on the left side of the panel, or click the `+` near the name of your project.
-2. Under `Class view`, you'll see a list of class forms as well as a diagram view of your class.
-You can add tags, stereotypes, properties, constraints, qualified properties, and super types to your model.

 ## Quality controls

 Quality controls are added onto properties.
 Properties are attributes of classes.
 For example, if you have a class called "Name", you might have two properties called "firstName" and "lastName"